davidlidebrandt/milestone-project-2/README.md

 ## Testing

+The CSS was ran through the W3C CSS Validation Service https://jigsaw.w3.org/css-validator/ , no errors found.

+The HTML was ran through the W3C Markup Validation Service https://validator.w3.org/

+The JavaScript code was ran through https://jshint.com/

 All of the testing of the functions and features of the game was done manually, the main way of doing so was to use the console log and printing out corresponding values during certain parts of the execution of the code.
 A lot of testing was also done by just trying out the different functions and seeing if they worked correctly.
 By clicking the cards in different orders